sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_02.md

 ## Building the Project (CMake vs ndk-build)
 * There is more about this in the [makefile](./Chapter_08.md) chapter.
-* You can use either CMake or ndk-build for building your project together.
+* You can use either `CMake` or `ndk-build` for building your project together.
 * Build tools are programs that automate the creation of executable applications from source code.
-    * Building incorporates compiling,linking and packaging the code into a usable or executable form.
+    * Building incorporates compiling, linking and packaging the code into a usable or executable form.
-    * In android the output of the build is the `.apk` file that loads on a device.
+    * In android the output of the build is the `.apk` file that is loaded and installed on a device.
 * **Note:** The advantage of CMake is it will make compiling for different systems possible, but Tango is currently only intended to ever be an Android technology so ndk-build is very valid and acceptable in this case to still use.

 ## Breaking down NDK